-The determination of when an asset is "brought into use" is one of fact.
+&lt;sup>31 The determination of when an asset is "brought into use" is one of fact.
 An asset is not brought into use merely because it is used once.
-The asset "must be used in a way that is consistent with the intended and future use thereof" (Juta Law Online Publications - Commentary on the Income Tax Act, notes on the meaning of "brought into use" in section 12C(1).
+The asset "must be used in a way that is consistent with the intended and future use thereof" (D Davis et al Juta's Tax Library [online] (Jutastat e-publications: 30 November 2017) in Commentary on Income Tax- section 12C(1).